Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: An FPI Algorithm for Solving Problem

 \section{An FPI Algorithm for Solving Problem \eqref{eq:gdb}}

 In this section, we address the solution of the GDB problem \eqref{eq:gdb} under a fixed $\v\lambda$, where the dependency on $\v\lambda$ is omitted for notational brevity.
-Our analysis proceeds in two systematic steps.
+Our analysis proceeds as follows.
 First, we derive the Lagrangian dual problem and establish its key theoretical properties.
-Second, we develop an FPI algorithm for solving problem \eqref{eq:gdb} with rigorous convergence guarantees.
+Second, we develop an FPI algorithm for solving problem \eqref{eq:gdb} and describe the procedure for recovering the primal solution.
+Third, we provide rigorous convergence and stability analysis, including the characterization of multiple fixed points that may arise in the GDB problem.
+Finally, we analyze the convergence rates of the dual FPI \eqref{eq:fp_iter}, and establish the overall convergence guarantee for the proposed FPI algorithm.